 And, of course, include the answer in your vocalization to make it far more impactful on the receiver.

-Have you ever noticed how many people don’t take compliments well?
+Although sharing genuine, meaningful compliments is a key part of successfully building relationships, have you ever noticed how many people don’t take compliments well?
 They often look down shyly, blush, and try to brush it off with a phrase like:

 “It’s no big deal, just doing my job.”

 If you leave space for your receiver to respond, it can undercut the power of Positive Alacrity.
 When someone downplays a compliment, they cheat themselves out of the opportunity to be uplifted and feel good about themselves.

 The best way to overcome this is brevity, and practicing what we call the hit and run.

 The tactic is: make your uplifting comment, and then disappear!

 To do this, frame the conversation with a sense of urgency by opening with something like: